 Big Ideas on Complexity Science & Sustainable Peace

-The following is one series of talks we curated and hosted on Columbia campus as part of our Sustaining Peace Event in March 2015.
+The following is one series of talks from March 2015, curated and hosted on Columbia campus as part of our Annual Sustaining Peace Event.
 The talks were each 10-minutes and the series aimed at shifting the way we think about engaging with conflict and peace.
 Each encourages you to look at social issues not merely as a single problem to solve, but as a system of interconnected parts – people, institutions, rules, history, environment, and so forth – constantly interacting and changing, yet, in many ways remaining the same.

-For more about this topic and our approach here, explore our initiative on Dynamical Systems Theory.
+For more about this topic and our approach here, explore Dynamical Systems Theory.

 Complexity, Intractability and Social Change